quasarframework/quasar/docs/src/pages/contribution-guide/contribution-guide.md

 Please do not report security vulnerabilities with public GitHub issue reports.
 Follow the [Report a vulnerability](/security/report-a-vulnerability) steps for security issues.
 :::

-If you've found a problem in Quasar which is not a security risk, do a search on GitHub under [Issues](https://github.com/quasarframework/quasar/issues) to check if it is already answered or even fixed in the development branch (`dev`).
+If you've found a problem in Quasar which is not a security risk, do a search on GitHub under [Issues](https://github.com/quasarframework/quasar/issues) to check if it is already answered or even fixed in the development branch (`v1`).

 - The issue list of the [main repo](https://github.com/quasarframework/quasar) is **exclusively** for bug reports and feature requests.
 Non-conforming issues will be closed immediately.